 Just a quick advice before getting inside the bus:

 If you have luggage or a maleta and you think you can carry it on your own, just do it yourself or ask the bus conductor for help.
-Because there will be certain people at the Ceres terminal who will offer to put your stuff inside the luggage compartment but will try to charge an unreasonable ‘tip’ afterwards.
-If you give them an amount below what they requested, they will start to murmur and be rude to you.
+Because there will be certain people at the Ceres terminal who will offer to put your stuff inside the luggage compartment but will try to ask for an unreasonable ‘tip’ afterwards.
+If you give them an amount below what they requested, they will start to act rudely.

 Getting to San Carlos City